Chloé Zhao: Early life and education

+According to her own description, Zhao was a curious child who was drawn to Western pop culture, especially in the realm of film and music.
+Zhao was uninterested in school in Beijing, as she focused on art and her own pursuits instead.
 As a teenager, Zhao described herself as a "rebellious and lazy student" who was more interested in drawing manga-style comics and writing fan fiction than in academics.
-She was strongly influenced by Western pop culture and the films of Wong Kar-wai, particularly Happy Together.
+She was strongly influenced by the films of Wong Kar-wai, particularly Happy Together.
 During this period of her life, her parents divorced.
-Her father remarried Song Dandan, a well-known Chinese actress.
+Her father remarried Song Dandan.
+Although she was still learning English at the time, her parents sent her to Brighton College in 1998 at the age of 15.
+Zhao later moved to Los Angeles by herself in 2000, living in a Koreatown apartment and attending Los Angeles High School.
+Afterwards, she attended Mount Holyoke College, where she majored in politics and minored in film studies, graduating in 2005.